Semana upgrades management of one of the biggest celebrity gossip archives with Quay

 The magazine Semana, founded in 1940, is one of today's leading society reporting outlets published in Spain.
 Its printed publications, out every Wednesday, reach more than 436 thousand readers and its online version has over 8 million users with 60 million pages read.

-With a view to upgrading production processes, creating a more digital newsroom and cutting down on repetitive, inefficient processes, Semana decided to update their archive system and layout tool.
-Thanks to DAM Quay and the Milenium publishing solution they were able to install an integrated design and archive system in no time, making life easier for writers, DTPers and documentalists.
+With a view to upgrading production processes, creating a more digital newsroom and cutting down on repetitive, inefficient processes, Semana decided to update their archive system.
+Thanks to DAM Quay they were able to install an integrated design and archive system in no time, making life easier for writers, DTPers and documentalists.

 The archive system is obsolete without an optimised structure.